Bikatr7/Bikatr7/README.md

 ### Hello! 👋

-I'm Kaden Bilyeu (Bikatr7), a rising junior majoring in Computer Science with a minor in Japanese.
+I'm Kaden Bilyeu (Bikatr7), a rising junior majoring in Computer Science with a minor in Japanese at UCCS.
 My work primarily focuses on Japanese-related projects, exploring applications in NER/NLP, AI, and large language models (LLM) within software development.
 [My website](https://bikatr7.github.io/)

 📚 **Currently juggling a handful of personal projects:**